accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 ###### iOS and Android

 1. Activate the **screen reader**.
-1. Find items on the screen in the form of lists.
+1. Find on the screen items [grouped together visually in the form a list](glossaire.md#lists).
 1. Check that the screen reader renders "List" when it reaches the group of items.
 1. If it does, the criterion is validated.